 The following guidelines have been designed for official rights-holding broadcasters for the Concacaf event.
-The goal is to ensure rights holders are able to produce the highest quality broadcast possible, while also maintaining event operational and logistical procedures are not interfered with.
+The goal is to ensure rights holders can produce the highest quality broadcast possible, while also maintaining event operational and logistical procedures are not interfered with.